Hammond, Indiana: Public transportation

-The South Shore Line, a Chicago to South Bend, Indiana commuter rail line, stops at Hammond Gateway station.
-It is operated by the Northern Indiana Commuter Transportation District.
-The South Hammond station, on the South Shore Line's Monon Corridor, is expected to open in 2025.
+The South Shore Line, a Chicago to South Bend, Indiana commuter rail line operated by the Northern Indiana Commuter Transportation District, has stops at Hammond Gateway station (on the Lakeshore Corridor) and South Hammond station (on the Monon Corridor).

 Amtrak, the national passenger rail system, provides twice-daily service in both directions, operating its Wolverine through the Hammond-Whiting station between Chicago and Pontiac, Michigan, just north of Detroit.

 The nearest commercial airport is Chicago Midway International Airport about 25 miles away in Chicago.

 Bus transit was provided by the Northwest Indiana Regional Bus Authority, which assumed responsibility from the city's Hammond Transit System in 2010, establishing EasyGo Lake Transit system in its place.
 All EasyGo buses were discontinued on June 30, 2012, due to a lack of funding.
 In addition, Pace routes 350 and 364 and GPTC Tri-City Connection Route 12 from Gary, Indiana stop at Hammond's Dan Rabin Transit Plaza.